oliviaellis/PersonalPokedex/README.md

-# PersonalPokedex and Pokemon Group Gym

-The main branch is the group gym.
+# Personal Pokedex

-The gh-pages branch is the Personal Pokedex.
-Choose a trainer icon, enter a trainer name, and enter the names of three Pokemon to see their stats, types, abilities, and photos.
+Choose a trainer icon and type in the names of your three favorite Pokemon to build your team and see their stats.

-Built with HTML, CSS, Bootstrap, Sass, and JavaScript.
+This project is currently down on GitHub due to a lack of HTTPS support for the Pokemon API.
+Please visit my portfolio for a video of the app in action!